particle-iot/docs/src/content/reference/datasheets/m-series/m635e-datasheet.md

 To comply with ISED regulations limiting both maximum RF output power and human exposure to RF radiation, Antenna types not included in this list that have a gain greater than the maximum gain indicated for any type listed are strictly prohibited for use with this device:

 This radio transmitter \[20127-M635] has been approved by Innovation, Science and Economic Development Canada to operate with the antenna types listed below, with the maximum permissible gain indicated.
-Antenna types not included in this list that have a gain greater than the maximum gain indicated for any type listed are strictly prohibited for use with this device.
+Antenna types not included in this list that have a gain greater than the maximum gain indicated for any type listed are strictly prohibited for use with this device.<br/>
+PMN: M-Series LTE M1/2G/Satellite

 Cet émetteur radio \[20127-M635] a été approuvé par Innovation, Sciences et Développement économique Canada pour fonctionner avec les types d'antennes énumérés ci-dessous, avec le gain maximal permis indiqué.
-L'utilisation avec cet appareil de types d'antennes non inclus dans cette liste et présentant un gain supérieur au gain maximal indiqué pour l'un des types énumérés est strictement interdite.
+L'utilisation avec cet appareil de types d'antennes non inclus dans cette liste et présentant un gain supérieur au gain maximal indiqué pour l'un des types énumérés est strictement interdite.<br/>
+PMN: M-Series LTE M1/2G/Satellite

 | Antenna description	| Antenna Model	| Antenna Type |
 | :--- | :--- | :--- |